ningchencontact/azure-docs.zh-tw/articles/active-directory/hybrid/how-to-connect-password-hash-synchronization.md

 - 一般而言，密碼雜湊同步處理比同盟服務更容易實作。 它不需要任何額外的伺服器，並且會排除高可用性同盟服務的相依性以驗證使用者。
 - 您也可以除了同盟之外，再啟用密碼雜湊同步處理。 您可以將它作為同盟服務發生中斷時的後援服務。

-## <a name="password-hash-sync-process-for-azure-ad-domain-services"></a>Azure AD Domain Services 的密碼雜湊同步處理常式
+## <a name="password-hash-sync-process-for-azure-ad-domain-services"></a>Password hash sync process for Azure AD Domain Services

-如果您使用 Azure AD Domain Services 為需要使用 Keberos、LDAP 或 NTLM 的應用程式和服務提供舊版驗證，某些額外的進程就是密碼雜湊同步處理流程的一部分。 Azure AD Connect 使用下列額外的程式，將密碼雜湊同步處理至 Azure AD 以用於 Azure AD Domain Services：
+If you use Azure AD Domain Services to provide legacy authentication for applications and services that need to use Keberos, LDAP, or NTLM, some additional processes are part of the password hash synchronization flow.
+Azure AD Connect uses the additional following process to synchronize password hashes to Azure AD for use in Azure AD Domain Services:

 > [!IMPORTANT]
-> Azure AD Connect 只有在為 Azure AD 租使用者啟用 Azure AD DS 時，才會同步處理舊版密碼雜湊。 如果您只使用 Azure AD Connect 來同步處理內部部署 AD DS 環境與 Azure AD，則不會使用下列步驟。
+> Azure AD Connect should only be installed and configured for synchronization with on-premises AD DS environments.
+It's not supported to install Azure AD Connect in an Azure AD DS managed domain to synchronize objects back to Azure AD.
 >
-> 如果您的繼承應用程式未使用 NTLM 驗證或 LDAP 簡單系結，我們建議您停用 Azure AD DS 的 NTLM 密碼雜湊同步處理。 如需詳細資訊，請參閱[停用弱式加密套件和 NTLM 認證雜湊同步](../../active-directory-domain-services/secure-your-domain.md)處理。
+> Azure AD Connect only synchronizes legacy password hashes when you enable Azure AD DS for your Azure AD tenant.
+The following steps aren't used if you only use Azure AD Connect to synchronize an on-premises AD DS environment with Azure AD.
+>
+> If your legacy applications don't use NTLM authentication or LDAP simple binds, we recommend that you disable NTLM password hash synchronization for Azure AD DS.
+For more information, see [Disable weak cipher suites and NTLM credential hash synchronization](../../active-directory-domain-services/secure-your-domain.md).

-1. Azure AD Connect 會抓取租使用者之 Azure AD Domain Services 實例的公開金鑰。
+1. Azure AD Connect retrieves the public key for the tenant's instance of Azure AD Domain Services.
-1. 當使用者變更其密碼時，內部部署網域控制站會將密碼變更（雜湊）的結果儲存在兩個屬性中：
+1. When a user changes their password, the on-premises domain controller stores the result of the password change (hashes) in two attributes:
-    * NTLM 密碼雜湊的*unicodePwd* 。
+    * *unicodePwd* for the NTLM password hash.
-    * Kerberos 密碼雜湊的*supplementalCredentials* 。
+    * *supplementalCredentials* for the Kerberos password hash.
-1. Azure AD Connect 透過目錄複寫通道偵測密碼變更（需要複寫到其他網域控制站的屬性變更）。
+1. Azure AD Connect detects password changes through the directory replication channel (attribute changes needing to replicate to other domain controllers).
-1. 針對每個密碼已變更的使用者，Azure AD Connect 執行下列步驟：
+1. For each user whose password has changed, Azure AD Connect performs the following steps:
-    * 產生隨機 AES 256 位對稱金鑰。
+    * Generates a random AES 256-bit symmetric key.
-    * 產生第一輪加密所需的隨機初始化向量。
+    * Generates a random initialization vector needed for the first round of encryption.
-    * 從*supplementalCredentials*屬性解壓縮 Kerberos 密碼雜湊。
+    * Extracts Kerberos password hashes from the *supplementalCredentials* attributes.
-    * 檢查 [Azure AD Domain Services 安全性設定*SyncNtlmPasswords* ] 設定。
+    * Checks the Azure AD Domain Services security configuration *SyncNtlmPasswords* setting.
-        * 如果停用此設定，則會產生隨機的高熵 NTLM 雜湊（與使用者的密碼不同）。 然後，此雜湊會與*supplementalCrendetials*屬性中的 exacted Kerberos 密碼雜湊結合成一個資料結構。
-        * 啟用時，會將*unicodePwd*屬性的值與從*supplementalCredentials*屬性解壓縮的 Kerberos 密碼雜湊結合成一個資料結構。
-    * 使用 AES 對稱金鑰來加密單一資料結構。
+        * If this setting is disabled, generates a random, high-entropy NTLM hash (different from the user's password).
+This hash is then combined with the exacted Kerberos password hashes from the *supplementalCrendetials* attribute into one data structure.
+        * If enabled, combines the value of the *unicodePwd* attribute with the extracted Kerberos password hashes from the *supplementalCredentials* attribute into one data structure.
+    * Encrypts the single data structure using the AES symmetric key.
-    * 使用租使用者的 Azure AD Domain Services 公開金鑰來加密 AES 對稱金鑰。
+    * Encrypts the AES symmetric key using the tenant's Azure AD Domain Services public key.
-1. Azure AD Connect 會傳輸加密的 AES 對稱金鑰、包含密碼雜湊的加密資料結構，以及要 Azure AD 的初始化向量。
+1. Azure AD Connect transmits the encrypted AES symmetric key, the encrypted data structure containing the password hashes, and the initialization vector to Azure AD.
-1. Azure AD 會儲存加密的 AES 對稱金鑰、加密的資料結構，以及使用者的初始化向量。
+1. Azure AD stores the encrypted AES symmetric key, the encrypted data structure, and the initialization vector for the user.
-1. Azure AD 使用內部同步處理機制，透過加密的 HTTP 會話，將加密的 AES 對稱金鑰、加密的資料結構和初始化向量推送至 Azure AD Domain Services。
+1. Azure AD pushes the encrypted AES symmetric key, the encrypted data structure, and the initialization vector using an internal synchronization mechanism over an encrypted HTTP session to Azure AD Domain Services.
-1. Azure AD Domain Services 從 Azure Key vault 抓取租使用者實例的私密金鑰。
+1. Azure AD Domain Services retrieves the private key for the tenant's instance from Azure Key vault.
-1. 針對每一組加密的資料（代表單一使用者的密碼變更），Azure AD Domain Services 接著執行下列步驟：
-    * 會使用其私密金鑰來解密 AES 對稱金鑰。
-    * 使用 AES 對稱金鑰搭配初始化向量來解密包含密碼雜湊的加密資料結構。
+1. For each encrypted set of data (representing a single user's password change), Azure AD Domain Services then performs the following steps:
+    * Uses its private key to decrypt the AES symmetric key.
+    * Uses the AES symmetric key with the initialization vector to decrypt the encrypted data structure that contains the password hashes.
-    * 將接收到的 Kerberos 密碼雜湊寫入 Azure AD Domain Services 網域控制站。 雜湊會儲存到使用者物件的*supplementalCredentials*屬性中，並加密為 Azure AD Domain Services 網域控制站的公開金鑰。
+    * Writes the Kerberos password hashes it receives to the Azure AD Domain Services domain controller.
+The hashes are saved into the user object's *supplementalCredentials* attribute that is encrypted to the Azure AD Domain Services domain controller's public key.
-    * Azure AD Domain Services 會將收到的 NTLM 密碼雜湊寫入 Azure AD Domain Services 網域控制站。 雜湊會儲存到使用者物件的*unicodePwd*屬性中，並加密為 Azure AD Domain Services 網域控制站的公開金鑰。
+    * Azure AD Domain Services writes the NTLM password hash it received to the Azure AD Domain Services domain controller.
+The hash is saved into the user object's *unicodePwd* attribute that is encrypted to the Azure AD Domain Services domain controller's public key.

 ## <a name="enable-password-hash-synchronization"></a>啟用密碼雜湊同步處理